Amite River Post |

-Built as a seperate facility from Pentagon Barracks.
-An ordnance storehouse and powder magazine were built with the Pentagon Barracks in 1819.
+Built as a separate facility away from the Pentagon Barracks.
+An ordnance storehouse and powder magazine were originally built with the Pentagon Barracks in 1819.
 The ordnance storehouse was demolished in 1828.
 The Arsenal became the largest ordnance depot in the South prior to the Civil War.
 Captured by Confederates in January 1861, recaptured by the Union in May 1862.
 Many of the buildings were leased to Louisiana State University after 1886.
 The 1838 brick powder magazine became a museum in 1956.
-The second 1850 magazine was demolished in 1931 when the state capitol was being built.
+The second magazine (1850) was demolished in 1931 when the present state capitol was being built.
 Admission fee.
 See also Explore Southern History.com

 Baton Rouge Civil War Camps

 Camp Banks (1862 - 1863), a Union encampment located near the old horse racetrack near present-day Government and 18th Streets.

 Camp Clark (1862), a Union camp located at Government Street and Perkins Road (present-day 17th or 18th Street).